blinklet/blog-posts/Containerlat-BGP-Security/containerlab-bgp-security.md

 * *Invalid*: A ROA exists, but the announcement doesn't match (wrong AS or prefix too specific)
 * *NotFound*: No ROA exists for this prefix

 Network operators typically configure their routers to prefer Valid routes, de-prioritize NotFound routes, and reject Invalid routes entirely.
 This policy effectively blocks hijack attempts where the attacker lacks a valid ROA for the target prefix.

-The [MANRS (Mutually Agreed Norms for Routing Security)](https://www.manrs.org/) initiative encourages network operators to implement these practices, and [RPKI adoption](https://isbgpsafeyet.com/) has grown steadily.
-As of 2026, [over 60% of announced prefixes have ROAs](https://rpki-monitor.antd.nist.gov/), making RPKI increasingly effective at preventing hijacks.
+[RPKI adoption](https://isbgpsafeyet.com/) has grown steadily so that, as of 2026, [over 60% of announced prefixes have ROAs](https://rpki-monitor.antd.nist.gov/).